 As leaves adopt their autumnal hues, and nights grow chillier, we're reminded that fall has arrived.
-Soon enough, the holiday season will be upon us — a time filled with joy, the warmth of loved ones, and cherished traditions.
+Soon enough, the holiday season will be upon us—a time filled with joy, the warmth of loved ones, and cherished traditions.
 Yet, for many, especially the neurodivergent, the holidays can pose unique challenges.
-Here are some tailored strategies to help you navigate the festive season with ease:
+Here are some holiday tips for the neurodivergent to help you navigate the festive season with ease:

 1. Plan Your Schedule Early: Before November and December roll around, map out your holiday plans.
 Which gatherings and events are pivotal?
 What enjoyable activities do you anticipate most?
 Aim to space out these events to avoid overwhelming your schedule and allow for recuperative breaks in between.
 Cramming events back-to-back can lead to feelings of burnout and heightened stress.